Review of the floppy disk as a storage medium, and the USB replacement

 ON ON -- 1.44mb size, 500kb MFM, 18x512, 300 RPM

 Note that the normal USB Floppy models will interpret data written to them and not allow you permanent access to each sector, however the image type of USB Floppy will allow you read/write any sector permanently.

-This is not used in most USB Floppy units, except for the 1-G series, because of the extended formats the 1-G is capable of.
-Leave it ON.
+This is not used in most USB Floppy units, except for the 2-SY and number 7 series, because of the extended formats they are capable of.